 Before your otoplasty surgery at Dr Cope clinic in Sydney you should:

 - Inform your surgeon about the medications you are taking and allergies you have.

 - Arrange for someone to drive you home and help with house chores.

 - Prepare a recovery area at home.

-During your consultation, our Specialist Plastic Surgeon Dr Charles Cope will provide you with detailed preoperative instructions for you to follow.
+During your consultation, our Specialist Plastic Surgeon Dr Charles Cope will provide you with detailed preoperative instructions for you to follow (see information sheet below).

 How much does otoplasty cost in Sydney?

 The cost of the surgery may vary.
 This is because every patient’s ear condition and treatment plan are unique.
 In general, the total costs of the procedure will depend on several factors such as: